ProcessorMicro/bash-functions/README.md

 #### Step 4

+`MKSCRIPT` creates a script "shell" that contains a copyright notice.
-Edit the file `/usr/local/bin/MKSCRIPT` to reflect your copyright needs.
+Edit the file `/usr/local/bin/MKSCRIPT` to reflect your needs for the generated copyright

-- Modify the default name:
+- Modify the generated name:
 ```bash
 DEFAULT_NAME="Mike Armstrong"
 ```

-- Modify the copyright lines following the line:
+- Modify the generated copyright lines following the line:
 ```bash
 # = Modify the following copyright information as appropriate. =
 ```

 #### Step 5
-- Edit the file `/etc/profile.d/GET-ARGS-GLOBAL-DEFAULTS.sh` and change the value of the global environment variables as instructed within the script.
+- Edit the file `/etc/profile.d/FUNCTIONS-SH-GLOBAL-DEFAULTS.sh` and change the value of the global environment variables as instructed within the script.

 #### Step 6
 Implement `functions.sh`